bsazan/raw-text2url/README.md

 ## Purpose

 Assumed that you have bulk set of url string.
-This util easily seperate url for visiting pages single visits.
+This util easily seperate url for single visits.
 If you need bulk open all pages, you can use 'Open All' button.

 ## Example